choychris/RoboND-Kinematics-Project/README.md

 5->6 | - pi/2 | 0 | 0 | q6
 6->EE | 0 | 0 | 0.303 | 0

-For example, a1 is _0.35_, which represents the joint distance between joint_1 and joint_2,measuring in x1.
+For example, a1 is _0.35_, which represents the joint distance between joint_1 and joint_2, measuring in x1.

 ```
   <joint name="joint_2" type="revolute">